andrejlevkovitch/MySettings/README.md

 NOTE: before installing image you have to add pci devices of the `GPU`

-Also you need add next lines in image config file:
+Also you need add next lines in image config file to `features` tag:
 ```xml
     <hyperv>
 	    <vendor_id state="on" value="whatever"/>